 How Ip Man helped flip a rebellious younger Hongkonger right into a Wing Chun master

 Bruce Lee was a fighter; Ip Man taught him to be a gentleman.
-Lee introduced Ip Chun: “He later felt that, because the eldest son of Ip Man, he had the responsibility to examine Wing Chun and pass it down.
-He also needed to discover ways to train it later to make a dwelling.”
+Lee introduced Ip Chun: “He later felt that, because he was the eldest son of Ip Man, he had the responsibility to examine Wing Chun and pass it down.
+He also needed to discover ways to train it later to make a dwelling.”She offers more perception into the much-hyped courting between Ip Man and Bruce Lee.
+The elder Ip moved to Hong Kong from Foshan in 1949 and began coaching Wing Chun for the next 12 months.
+Bruce Lee became just a teen while he was under Ip’s tutelage.

-When Lee left Hong Kong in 1959 for his birthplace inside the US, he had not fully mastered Wing Chun.
+When Lee left Hong Kong in 1959 for his birthplace in the US, he had not fully mastered Wing Chun.
 While in America, Lee wrote many letters to Wong, thanking him for the training.
 One of the letters is displayed at the Hong Kong Heritage Museum in Sha Tin.

-Previous articleIndia’s very own martial arts
+Next articleIndia’s very own martial arts

 Abel Carl